 Athletes competing in sports governed by a World Anti-Doping Code compliant anti-doping policy need to be aware that they can’t just take any drug or medication, or even use certain methods.

-Each year the World Anti-Doping Agency (WADA) updates and publishes a Prohibited List.
-The Prohibited List is the international standard that outlines the substances and methods that are prohibited in sport.
-It reflects the latest scientific and medical advances and is finalised after a consultative process facilitated by WADA.
+Each year the World Anti-Doping Agency (WADA) updates and publishes a Prohibited List, which is the international standard that outlines the substances and methods that are prohibited in sport.

-WADA is responsible for preparing and annually publishing the List of Prohibited Substances and Methods following consultation with experts and WADA’s many stakeholders.
-Development of the List involves a number of meetings each year of the List Expert Group.
-The List is approved by WADA’s Executive Committee in September of each year and published three months prior to it coming into effect on 1 January.
+WADA is responsible for preparing and annually publishing the Prohibited List following consultation with experts and WADA’s many stakeholders.
+Development of the Prohibited List involves a number of meetings each year of the List Expert Group.
+The Prohibited List is approved by WADA’s Executive Committee in September of each year and published three months prior to it coming into effect on 1 January.

-In addition to WADA’s promotion of the Prohibited List, ASADA also promotes the List and its changes to Australian sports and athletes each year.
+ASADA promotes the updated Prohibited List to Australian sports and athletes each year.

 For a substance or method to be prohibited, it must meet two of the following three conditions: